mariannaflores/final_eml/README.md

-# Recomendation System for Nail Polish Color and ratings
+# Recomendation System for Nail Polish by color and ratings

 This algorithm was developed as the final project for Elements of Machine Learning course.